Looking for crafty inspiration? Look no further than Craftgawker, a website filled with fabulous product photos and ideas!

 Submitting photos, tutorials, etc. of your handmade products puts your products in front of many people, especially bloggers (like me) that continually look for new products and ideas to feature.

 Almost all of the items on Craftgawker are submitted from blogs, and spending just a few minutes of time on the site will introduce you to some amazing new blogs that you may not have seen before.
-If you stumble upon a few blogs that strike your fancy, add them to your Google Reader and begin following them.
+If you stumble upon a few blogs that strike your fancy, add them to your RSS feed reader and begin following them.

 This is actually my favorite reason of the 6: I’ve saved the best for last! :)